Whether you've a wee tot or big teen, the costs of childcare can be massive. Yet 100,000s of working parents are missing

 Having said that, even some with household income above £46,000 may be eligible for decent payouts, especially if you have more than one child, or a disabled child.
 Also, if either you or a partner are disabled you both may not need to work 16+ hours a week.

-For a full and detailed guide to Tax Credits see the Tax Credits briefing note.
+For a full and detailed guide to Tax Credits see the Tax Credits guide.

 If you're entitled to tax credits, it's worth understanding your rights before starting.
 Don't worry, it's not too complex and while you will have to fill out forms, there's a helpline to assist you.